35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “Anna is as smart as a whip; she always knows the best solution.”
+• “Anna is a smart whip; she always knows the best solution.”

-• “That guy’s as smart as a whip – he can figure out any technical issue in minutes.”
+• “That guy’s a smart whip – he can figure out any technical issue in minutes.”

 3. A Brainiac